 Thanks to the increasing number of statistical studies of both local and distant galaxies, it has been possible to reveal and confirm several correlations in extragalactic astronomy.
-One of these relations is the so-called star formation main sequence (SFMS) of actively star-forming galaxies, which relates the star formation rate (SFR, ψ) and the stellar mass (M).
+One of these relations is the so-called star formation main sequence (SFMS) of actively star forming galaxies, which relates the star formation rate (SFR, $\psi$ ) and the stellar mass ( $M$ ).

-The SFMS is an approximately linear correlation between $\log \psi$ and $\log M$ that has been observed in the local universe as well as at high redshifts.
-See, for example, Brinchmann et al. (2004), Salim et al. (2007), and Renzini & Peng (2015, hereafter RP15) for $z \sim 0$; Peng et al. (2010) for $z \lesssim 1$; and Daddi et al. (2007, hereafter D07) for z > 1.
-In particular, Speagle et al. (2014, hereafter \$14) performed a compilation of SFMS relations reported in the literature and showed a summary of the evolutionary behavior of the SFMS with redshift (up to $z \sim 6$).
-Katsianis et al. (2015) performed a similar study of the evolution of this correlation for $z \sim 1-4$.
-The SFMS is also recovered in cosmological simulations (Davé et al. 2011; Torrey et al. 2014; Sparre et al. 2015, hereafter S15).
-In fact, this correlation has been proven to be tight, with a scatter of $\sim 0.2-0.35$ dex in observations and in theoretical predictions (D07; S15; S14).
+The SFMS is an approximately linear correlation between $\log \psi$ and $\log M$ , that has been observed in the local universe as well as at high redshifts.
+See for example: Brinchmann et al. (2004), Salim et al. (2007), Renzini & Peng (2015) (hearafter RP15) for $z \sim 0$ , Peng et al. (2010) for $z \lesssim 1$ and Daddi et al. (2007) (hearafter D07) for z > 1.
+In particular, Speagle et al. (2014) (hearafter S14) performed a compilation of SFMS relations reported in the literature and shows a summary of the evolutionary behaviour of the SFMS with redshift (up to $z \sim 6$ ).
+Katsianis et al. (2015)

+performed a similar study of the evolution of this correlation for $z \sim 1-4$ .
+The SFMS is also recovered in cosmological simulations (Davé et al. 2011; Torrey et al. 2014; Sparre et al. 2015, hearafter S15).
+In fact, this correlation has been proven to be tight, with a scatter of $\sim 0.2-0.35$ dex in observations and in theoretical predictions (D07, S15, S14).
 The values of the slope and zero points for the SFMS may vary within a large range in the literature (see S14 for a compilation).
-It has been proposed that these variations may originate from the selection criteria used to select star-forming galaxies.
-RP15 has proposed a new objective definition for the SFMS for local galaxies, which favors values of 0.76 dex and $-7.64 \log(M{\odot} \text{ yr}^{-1})$ for the slope and zero points, respectively.
+It has been proposed that this variations may originate from the selection criteria used to select star forming galaxies.
+RP15 has proposed a new objective definition for the SFMS for local galaxies, which favours values of 0.76 dex and -7.64 log( $M{\odot}$ yr-1) for the slope and zero points respectively.

-Although the physical distinction between star-forming and passive galaxies is not straightforward (see, e.g., Casado et al. 2015), the SFMS correlation provides a convenient way to classify galaxies in terms of their SF properties.
-Generally, the star-forming galaxies lie on the main sequence, red elliptical galaxies tend to lie below the relation, while the starburst galaxies lie above the sequence (S15).
+Although the physical distinction between star-forming and passive galaxies is not straightforward (see e.g. Casado et al. 2015), the SFMS correlation provides a convenient way to classify galaxies in terms of their SF properties.
+Generally, the star-forming galaxies lie on the main sequence, red elliptical galaxies tend to lie below the relation, while the starburst galaxies, lie above the sequence (S15).

-All previous SFMS studies have been done using integrated quantities for the galaxies.
-Due to observational restrictions, the derivation of quantities like SFR and M have been performed using, for example, single fiber spectroscopy affected by aperture losses that need to be corrected.
-Integral field spectroscopy (IFS) allows us to have spatial and spectroscopical information for extended objects, as it delivers individual spectra for each point of the observed target (restricted to the instrument spatial resolution), which makes IFS a suitable observational technique for studying spatially resolved physical quantities in galaxies.
-Studying the SFMS with IFS would allow us to obtain both integrated and local correlations.
-If the field of view covers the entire optical extension of the galaxy, these data are not affected by aperture loss.
+All previous SFMS studies have been done, using integrated quantities for the galaxies.
+Due to observational restrictions, the derivation of quantities like SFR and M\ have been performed using, for example, single fiber spectroscopy affected by aperture losses that need to be corrected.
+Integral Field Spectroscopy (IFS) allow to have spatial and spectroscopical information for extended objects, as it delivers individual spectra for each point of the observed target (restricted to the instrument spatial resolution), which makes IFS a suitable observational technique to study of spatially-resolved physical quantities in galaxies.
+Studying the SFMS with IFS would allow to obtain both, integrated and local correlations.
+If the field of view covers the entire optical extension of the galaxy, these data are not affected by aperture losses.

-IFS, when used to perform sky surveys, allows us to perform statistical studies of spatially resolved physical quantities of galaxies.
-The Calar Alto Legacy Integral Field Area survey (CALIFA; Sánchez et al. 2012) is an ongoing extragalactic optical IFS survey designed to observe around 600 galaxies, which makes it suitable for performing spatially resolved studies with statistical significance.
+IFS when used to perform sky surveys, allows to do statistical studies of spatially-resolved physical quantities of galaxies.
+The Calar Alto Legacy Integral Field Area survey CAL-IFA, (Sánchez et al. 2012) is an ongoing extragalactic optical IFS survey, designed to observe around 600 galaxies, which makes it suitable to perform spatially-resolved studies with statistical significance.